St Anne Within the Liberty of Westminster

 St Anne Within the Liberty of Westminster, also known as St Anne Soho, was a civil parish in the county of Middlesex, later part of the new County of London, England.

 The parish was formed in 1687 from part of the ancient parish of St Martin in the Fields in the Liberty of Westminster.
 It included the eastern section of the contemporary districts of Soho to the north of Shaftesbury Avenue and Chinatown to the south of it.

 The creation of the parish accompanied the building of St Anne's Church, Soho, to meet the demands of a growing population.

 Initially controlled by a select vestry, the parish was governed by an open vestry of all inhabitants until 1855, when the vestry was superseded for most purposes by the Strand District Board of Works.
 In 1889 the parish became part of the County of London, and in 1900 the local authority became Westminster City Council.

 St Anne Soho continued to exist as a civil parish until 1922.
+At the 1921 census (the last before the abolition of the parish), St Anne Within the Liberty of Westminster had a population of 6699.

 Creation

 It was created in 1687 from part of the ancient parish of St Martin in the Fields, and was within the Liberty of Westminster.
-The parish was included in the returns of the Bills of mortality.
-The creation of the new parish followed the building of the St Anne's Church, Soho and required an act of parliament, which received royal assent on 15 July 1678.
-A further act of parliament was required to finance and build the church, and a commission of local inhabitants was created for this purpose.
+The parish was included in the returns of the bills of mortality.
+The creation of the new parish followed the building of the St Anne's Church, Soho and required a private act of Parliament, the Creation of St. Anne's Parish, Westminster Act 1678 (30 Cha.
+2. c.
+16 Pr.), which received royal assent on 15 July 1678.
+A further act, the St. Anne's Parish, Westminster Act 1685 (1 Ja.
+2. c.
+1 Pr.) was required to finance and build the church, and a commission of local inhabitants was created for this purpose.
 The church was completed and the commission became the select vestry of the parish.
 However, the select vestry was not constituted in the 1678 act creating the parish and was challenged.
 By 21 May 1744 the parish was governed by an open vestry of all parishioners.